wcarvalho/wcarvalho.github.io/_posts/2016-01-08-TimeManagementPrescription.md

 ---
 title: A Prescription for Time Management
-excerpt: This system involves creating a calendar template and filling it weekly.
-Time assignment and adjustment is tracked using the time management tool from my last post.
-Here, I detail set up, and demonstrate my use of this system for one week.
 comments: true
 layout: post
 category: tutorial
 tags: [time-management]
 ---

-{{ page.excerpt }}
+This system involves creating a calendar template and filling it weekly.
+Time assignment and adjustment is tracked using the time management tool from my [last post]({{ site.baseurl }}/code/2016/01/02/TimeManagement).
+Here, I detail set up, and demonstrate my use of this system for one week.

 ##### Table of Contents